SongHaoru-max/Refined-TPP_Chat_Platform/README.md

 </div>

 ---
+## 📖 Introduction
+**Chat-RefinedTPP** is an AI-assisted analysis platform for Refined-TPP experiments, providing automated workflow selection, rigorous statistical analysis, and standardized processing for TMT-based datasets.

+The platform integrates intelligent experiment interpretation, robust statistical modeling, and specialized workflows for protein- and N-glycosite-level analyses, enabling researchers to analyze Refined-TPP data with minimal manual configuration.

+---
 ## 🧭 Decision Matrix (8-Branch Architecture)

 Our platform automatically routes your data through a **Triple-Layer Logic Gate**.
 Select your branch based on omics type and replicate design.